Nyansapo-AI/Android-Interview-task/TASK.md

 ## Notes

-- **Focus on delivering a working solution that meets the core requirements before adding bonus features**
+- **Focus on delivering a working solution that meets the core requirements**
 - **UI design is provided as a guideline; you may enhance or modify it as needed**
-- **Ask questions if anything in the requirements is unclear**
+- **Ask questions if anything in the requirements is unclear**.
+Email: steven@nyansapoai.net
 - **Document any assumptions you make during development**

 > Good luck!
 We look forward to seeing your solution.